Kingxukai/linux/Documentation/hwmon/dell-smm-hwmon.rst

 The SMM calls can take too long to execute on some machines, causing short hangs and/or audio glitches.
-Also the fan state needs to be restored after suspend, as well as the automatic mode settings.
+Also the woke fan state needs to be restored after suspend, as well as the automatic mode settings.
 When reading a temperature sensor, values above 127 degrees indicate a BIOS read error or a deactivated sensor.